 - The supply pipeline in Manhattan remains dense, with 11,922 rooms anticipated to enter the market from 2021 through 2023.
 This is higher than the total increase in supply of 10,910 rooms recorded in the three-year period from 2017 through 2019.
 However, current market conditions are likely to hinder any further growth in new development beyond this window; moreover, the local government is currently exploring zoning legislation that would effectively eliminate hotel as an “as-of-right” use across all of New York City’s commercial districts.
 Additionally, a number of existing hotels are expected to be targeted for redevelopment into alternate uses, resulting in some reductions in guestroom supply.
 These changes are anticipated to help mitigate the negative impact of new inventory in the coming years.

-For a full copy of HVS’s Q4 2020 Manhattan Lodging Overview, including supply, demand, and RevPAR projections through 2025, please contact Chris Fernandes.
+For a full copy of HVS’s Q4 2020 Manhattan Lodging Overview, including supply, demand, and RevPAR projections through 2025, please contact the New York office.

 New York City’s COVID-19 Guideline Highlights (as of February 15, 2021)